-A) Soil themselves, drop to the ground-flat, find a way to call 9-1-1.
+A) Soil themselves, drop to the ground flat and find a way to call 9-1-1.

-B) Flee to the authorities by the fastest conveyance available, ask for protective custody.
+B) Flee to the authorities by the fastest conveyance available, and ask for protective custody.

 C) Possibly move to a distant state.

-You won’t mind, if cut to the chase, will you?
+You won’t mind if I cut to the chase, will you?

-I swiftly began exacting the penalty — as the missus yelped, screeched and screamed — on the bald 55-year-old medium build miscreant:
+I swiftly began exacting the penalty — as the missus yelped, screeched, and screamed — on the (younger than me) bald 55-year-old medium-build miscreant:

 >With lightning speed, I grabbed and clenched his throat with my left hand, clutched both carotid arteries and the trachea with my thumb and middle finger (wedge thrust) . . .
 (2.5 sec.)

->Instantaneously with the heel my left palm, I executed a quick and violent strike under his chin slamming the back of his head, hard onto the roof of his car. . . (.3 sec.)
+>Instantaneously, with the heel of my left palm, I executed a quick and violent strike under his chin, slamming the back of his head hard onto the roof of his car. . . (.3 sec.)